digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/json-api.rst

 .. code-block:: bash

-   daml damlc inspect-dar daml/licensing/.daml/dist/quickstart-licensing-0.0.1.dar
+   dpm damlc inspect-dar daml/licensing/.daml/dist/quickstart-licensing-0.0.1.dar

 We suggest copying and pasting this command for your convenience.
 If you choose to type it out, you may need to type the full directory without the use of autocomplete.

 The desired value may vary between SDK versions.
 You can identify the main package by the project name in the package list.

 The format follows: